ucsb-cs8/w20-ccs/_lectures/lect01.md

 # Software you need: Windows Version

-* Python 3.6.5 for Windows from <https://python.org>
+* Latest version of Python 3 for Windows from <https://python.org>
 * Git for Windows: <https://git-scm.com/download/win>

 Troubleshooting: